Michaudsr/SEI-PROJECT-1/readme.md

 The intial game screen will give you a choice of playing against a superintelligent AI playerthat is merely unbeatabl unless you hang in there.
 Use the W key for and S key for down.
 Eventually you will cause critical damage and weaken the opponent.
 If you hang in there you can win.
 The Two Player mode is accessible on one keyboard using the w,s keys and the up and down arrow buttons.
 If you get 7 points againt your opponent you nuke their faction.
 Goodluck!

 ## Technologies used
--HTML(canvas)
+- HTML(canvas)
--CSS
+- CSS
--Javascript
+- Javascript

 ## Html
-because i have Two different game modes i chose a landing page with forms that targets the separate HTML files for each game mode.
+ I chose a landing page with forms that targets the separate HTML files for each game mode.
 I used only one CSS file for all three HTML files.
 So in total 3 HTML files named semantically ( oneplayer.html with oneplayer.js an twoplayer.html with twoplayer.js) Because the demands were different to provide a different ouctome I had to copy the code for the twoplyer files and rewire them to meet their goals.

 ## Landing Page
 ```html